Welcome to Farm School on Mt. Helix

 Farm School is a safe place for kids who are neuro-divergent, anxious, gifted, shy, extroverted, passionate, quiet, loud, driven and meandering.
 Given the nature of outdoor classes, students need to have good self-regulation skills and impulse control in order to be safe outdoors.

-Recess matters for building community and social and emotional development
+At Farm School, recess matters for building community and social and emotional development

 Unstructured social or play time is vital to a young person’s social and emotional development.
 It’s in the moments of inventing a new game, chatting over the fire during lunch and negotiating turn taking in a discussion or at tether ball or on the swing, that kids develop crucial social and emotional skills.

-Friendships are often knit together in the interstices between structured learning activities.
 I started Farm School, in part, so my own children would have these opportunities to build deep relationships with other curious learners and so they would practice the vital and complex social skills required in collaborative learning, such as listening to understand (not just waiting to say your piece) as well as brokering satisfying compromises among themselves.

 In addition to social-emotional developmental and friendships, recess has brain benefits since physical movement prepares our brains for academic tasks such as analyzing poetry or factoring quadratic equations.
 During recess at Farm School on Mt.
 Helix, kids climb trees, soar in the swing, jump on the trampoline, play tetherball and basketball, invent crazy ball games, play giant Yahtzee, and sprint after one another in a zillion different versions of tag.
 And some sit around a play chess, cards, or chat— but even those students spend part of their break moving to different parts of the property for those pastimes.

-Intellectually Challenging
+Farm School Seminars are Intellectually Challenging

 These aren’t fluff classes.
 They are rich and rigorous academic courses.